 Air rifles offer a safer alternative to conventional rifles for small game hunting.
 However, not all air rifles are powerful enough to take down small animals.
 On the flip side, some air rifles are too powerful to be practical for small game hunting.

 For small games, you want to stick to .177 and .22 Caliber.
-The five I reviewed above offer enough power and accuracy for small animals.
+The nine I reviewed above offer enough power and accuracy for small animals.

 About The Author: